toxicated53/Stock_prediction_Model/README.md

 pip install -r requirements.txt

-Using a virtual environment is strongly recommended.
+Please Use a virtual environment

 ---